LionelDraghi/ArchiCheck/docs/cmd_line.md

    -lf | --list_files        : list analyzed sources files
-   -ld | --list_dependencies : list identified units and dependencies in analyzed sources files -lr | --list_rules        : list rules in a rules file Only one of the queries is performed, and the full analisys on sources is not performed.
+   -ld | --list_dependencies : list identified units and dependencies in analyzed sources files -lr | --list_rules        : list rules in a rules file If any, only one of the queries is performed, and then the full analisys on sources is not done.

 Examples:
    archicheck rules.txt -I ./src